Calamine Plain (topical)

-It is not likely that other drugs you take orally or inject will have an effect on topically applied calamine.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied Calamine Plain.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.